anon-hdte/hdte-nn-results-interpretation/README.md

 By contrast, competing methods produce flatter or less structured curves, with DRF (joint) remaining particularly close to zero.

+These profile-level patterns align with the broader literature on heterogeneous treatment effects, where effects may vary substantially across covariate-defined subgroups (e.g., Abadie et al., 2018).

 ---

 ## Summary